Gbertaz/RateMyAir_API/doc/ApiSpecs.md

-## API Output
+## API Specifications

+* Output in Json or Xml format
+* Output pagination and filtering
+* ApiKey Authentication method for clients
+* Swagger documentation

-All the APIs use the following Json output structures depending on whether the response is paged or not:
+All the APIs output the following Json structures depending on whether the response is paged or not:

 #### Response